2006-2010 Mazda 5: fuel economy, common problems and fixes, specs

 The 2006-2007 Mazda 5 automatic gets 19 mpg city and 24 mpg highway.
 With some minor tweaks, the fuel economy was improved for 2008; the 2008-2010 Mazda 5 auto is rated at 21/27 mpg city/highway.
 With 20% city, 80% highway use, the 5 is estimated to travel 372 miles (599 km) on a full 15.9-gallon (60.2 liter) tank.
 Opting for a manual transmission will get you even better mileage; the 2010 Mazda 5 with a five-speed manual transmission gets 22 mpg city and 28 mpg highway.

-Handling: On the road, Mazda 5 is very agile and maneuverable; it handles more like a sporty wagon than a minivan.
+Handling: On the road, Mazda 5 is agile and maneuverable.
+It handles more like a sporty wagon than a minivan.
 The ride is firm, but comfortable.
 The 2.3L 4-cylinder engine is peppy around town, but might feel underpowered with a full load.

 Safety: Antilock brakes are standard.
 Stability Control system was added for 2010.
 In the NHTSA frontal crash tests, the 2008-2010 Mazda 5 got five stars for both the driver and the front passenger.
 In the side-impact tests, Mazda 5 scored five stars for the driver and four stars for the rear passenger.